tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 as well.

 If in doubt, consider your audience might be users who are wholly unfamiliar with programming.
-Or, assume I (who am looking over your code), is an idiot.
+Or, assume I (who am looking over your code), am an idiot.
 Which is not a wholly unfound assumption.

 For questions or suggestions on formatting, etc, feel free to contact Trevor Grant at tjgran01@syr.edu.

 # Scripts

+## inputmanager.py

+##### Created: 3/2018
+##### Created by: Trevor Grant
+##### Email Support: tjgran01@syr.edu
+##### Created for: Sanitizing and better handling user input to avoid allowing the user to put invalid parameters into scripts in this repository.

+#### What this script does:

+This script currently houses one class, known as `InputManager`.
+This class contains methods for handling various user facing prompts like asking a user to input an integer value, or asking the user to respond to a yes or no question.

+#### *This file takes as input*:

+All of these functions take a prompt to display to a user as an argument.
+Some methods require additional arguments in order to function.

+#### *This script gives as output*:

+Sanitized user input to avoid the user inputting values which would cause the program to halt.

+#### Notes, etc:

+This script will be updated in the event that scripts in this repository require different types of user input.

 ## mkctemp.py